Living With Childlike Faith

 - Feeling overwhelmed

-“In returning and rest shall ye be saved; in quietness and in confidence shall be your strength.”
-(Isaiah 30:15)
+Isaiah 30:15 reminds us that “in returning and rest shall ye be saved; in quietness and in confidence shall be your strength.”

-3. Go to Recess: Play, Movement, and Emotional Wellness
+3. Go to Recess: Play & Movement for Emotional Wellness

 Recess is where children laugh, run, explore, and release energy.
 Adults often forget that movement and play are essential for emotional and spiritual health.

-Zechariah paints a beautiful picture of restored joy: “And the streets of the city shall be full of boys and girls playing in the streets thereof.”
-(Zechariah 8:5)
+Zechariah 8:5 gives us a glimpse of restored joy: “The streets of the city shall be full of boys and girls playing.”

-Play is not childish—it is healing.
-It reconnects us with joy, creativity, and gratitude.
+Play is not childish—it is healing and restorative.
+It inspires fun, optimism, creativity, and gratitude.

 Ways to “go to recess”: